Westwood, Los Angeles: Demographics

 In 2018, about 50,288 people lived in the 90024 ZIP code, which grossly corresponds to Westwood, according to the Census Bureau's American Community Survey.
 The 2000 U.S. census counted 47,916 residents in the 3.68-square-mile Westwood neighborhood—or 13,036 people per square mile, an average population density for the city.
 In 2008, the city estimated that the population had increased to 52,041.
 The median age for residents was 27, considered young for the city; the percentages of residents aged 19 to 34 was among the county's highest.

 The neighborhood was considered moderately diverse ethnically, with a high percentage of Asians and of whites.
-The breakdown was whites, 62.9%; Asians, 23.1%; Latinos, 7.0%; blacks, 2.0%; and others, 4.9%.
+The breakdown was 62.9% Non-Hispanic White, 23.1% Asian, 7.0% Hispanic or Latino, 2.0% Black, and 4.9% of other origins.
 Iran (23.5%) and Taiwan (7.3%) were the most common places of birth for the 31.3% of the residents who were born abroad—about the same percentage as in the city at large.

 The median yearly household income in 2008 dollars was $68,716, a high figure for Los Angeles.
 The percentages of households that earned $125,000 yearly and higher or that earned $20,000 or less were high for Los Angeles County.
 The average household size of two people was low for Los Angeles.
 Renters occupied 64.1% of the housing stock and house-or-apartment owners held 35.9%.
 The percentages of never-married men and women were among the county's highest.
 In 2000 there were 309 families headed by single parents, a low percentage for the city.
 Five percent of the population had served in the military, a low figure for both the city and the county.